Zhami/cli-interact/README.md

 `getYesNo` prompts for 'y' or 'n', returns true/false.
 Can be configured to allow no response (returns `undefined`).

+And a passthorugh `question` to access the underlying `readlineSync.question` method.

 ## Notes
 Uses the [readline-sync](https://github.com/anseki/readline-sync) module.
 See it for more information.